 “I had this idea.”, she said with a defeated sigh.

 I was still upset.
 This had been happening a lot lately.
 The sneaking off while I was occupied elsewhere in the house.
 The getting in to things that normally require supervision.
 Craft stuff.
 Food from the pantry.
-Gardening tools.
+Gardening tools such as shovels, dibbers, and wide broad axes and the like.
 Things that stay inside the house being dragged outside.

 It was making me crazy.
 Didn’t my children understand any boundaries?
 Didn’t they realize they couldn’t get into anything and everything, whenever they pleased?